 How to do it

 When children are seen, it is important that they are involved in the assessment.
-How this is done will depend on the age and ability (capacity) of each child.
+How this is done will depend on the age and ability of each child.
 Parents are usually willing for their children to be seen.

 However, sometimes parents are not happy for their children to be involved, or seen alone.
 In this case there are four possible scenarios:

-- In the case of an older and competent child who wants to see the social worker and is not suffering, or at risk of suffering, significant harm, the child has the right to be seen and the social worker should see them.
-It may not be possible to complete an assessment without the agreement of the parents, but the social worker should make sure that the child is not suffering, or at risk of suffering, significant harm.
+- In the case of an older and competent child who wants to see the social worker and is not suffering, or at risk of suffering, serious harm, the child has the right to be seen and the social worker should see them.
+It may not be possible to complete an assessment without the agreement of the parents, but the social worker should make sure that the child is not suffering, or at risk of suffering, serious harm.

-- In the case of a younger or less able child who may be suffering, or at risk of suffering, significant harm, the social worker must see the child alone, unless this is inappropriate, as would be the case with a very young child.
+- In the case of a younger or less able child who may be suffering, or at risk of suffering, serious harm, the social worker must see the child alone, unless this is inappropriate, as would be the case with a very young child.
 If the parents continue to deny contact, the social worker should contact their manager.
 A strategy discussion should be held immediately to decide the best course of action.

-- In the case of an older, competent child who wants to see the social worker and who may be suffering, or at risk of suffering, significant harm, the child has the right to be seen and the social worker should see them.
+- In the case of an older, competent child who wants to see the social worker and who may be suffering, or at risk of suffering, serious harm, the child has the right to be seen and the social worker should see them.